 A bigger portion of groundwater is used in the CSA and SSA of Zone 40.
+There is also some groundwater pumping in other SCWA service areas outside of Zone 40.
 The UWMP has identified SCWA's groundwater availability in the next 20 years, as shown in Table 6 (see Table 6-12 of UWMP).